loomis/connected-edge/docs/docs/prerequisites/linux.md

 Services are normally managed with the `systemctl` command (and friends).
 The full service management subsystem is called [systemd](https://www.freedesktop.org/wiki/Software/systemd/).
-Earlier CentOS operating systems used a different system management system.
+Earlier CentOS operating systems used a different service management system.

 | action | command |
 | --- | --- |